Mindera/ansible-role-chef_solo_runner/README.md

 Ansible Role: Chef Solo runner
 =========

-Runs chef-solo giving the cookbooks archive, the json attributes (usually called node.json) file and optionaly the location of databags, environments and roles.
+Runs chef-solo giving the cookbooks archive, the json attributes file (usually called node.json) and optionaly the location of databags, environments and roles.

-Giving a Chef run list, roles, environments and attributes, this role runs Chef Solo in the targets machines.
-It packages all the dependencies cookbooks using berkshelf, copy them to the target, unpack them, and run chef-solo.
+It copies all the needed chef materials to a location on the target machine ('/var/tmp/chef-solo' by default) and then executes chef-solo.
+Chef logs are dumped in '/var/log/chef-solo.log' by default.

 Requirements
 ------------